Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 ## Intro

 As discussed in the previous tutorials, the data within an exchange container is organized as a graph.
 It's a collection of assets linked through relationships.
-The state of the graph is captured in a snapshot, while different states (you can see these as versions) of the graph are retrieved using the snapshot revisions which act as marks or pointers to a certain graph state.
+The state of the graph is captured in a snapshot, while different states of the graph (you can see these as versions) are retrieved using the snapshot revisions which act as marks or pointers to a certain graph state.

 To better understand the idea of a snapshot and revisions, let's follow how the graph is modified when a new exchange version is created upon change of the source Revit file:

 ![](./img/compare.png)

 In this scenario, you will use an exchange created from a view of the Revit file.
-The Revit file is then changed by adding a door to a wall, and upon save, the exchange is created using the Revit file, and automatically updated to reflect the changes.
+The Revit file is then changed by adding a door to a wall, and after save, the exchange is created using the Revit file, and automatically updated to reflect the changes.

 In what follows, let's look at how the graph is changing from v1 to v2, and how to identify only the changed entities (assets and relationships) during this process.